(1) This Act makes provision about the processing of personal data.

 (6) Part 5 makes provision about the Information Commissioner.

 (7) Part 6 makes provision about the enforcement of the data protection legislation.

-(8) Part 7 makes supplementary provision, including provision about the application of this Act to the Crown and to Parliament.
+(8) Part 7 makes supplementary provision, including provision about the application of this Act to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.